Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Method

 \subsection{Statistics}

 The velocity tracking performance of the robot was evaluated by the error between the desired velocity profiles and actual velocity profiles across five sinusoidal cycles.
 In experiment 1, the average tracking error was calculated as the absolute deviation between the robot's target position and its actual position and orientation, which was indicated by the values of $\left|emx\right|$, $\left|emy\right|$, and $\left|em\theta\right|$.
-Additionally, a Two-Way Repeated Measures ANOVA was conducted to determine the impact of ground surfaces (flat and rough ground) and terrain (incline, turning, and straight paths) on average tracking error, with Shapiro-Wilk test and Mauchly's spherical hypothesis test performed (A significance level of alpha = 0.05).
-Lastly, in experiment 2, the average tracking error was quantified by calculating the Euclidean distance difference between the target position and the actual position.
+Additionally, a Two-Way Repeated Measures ANOVA was conducted to determine the impact of ground surfaces (asphalt and brick roads) and terrain (incline, turning, and straight paths) on average tracking error, with Shapiro-Wilk test and Mauchly's spherical hypothesis test performed (a significance level of alpha = 0.05).
+Lastly, in experiment 2, the average tracking error was quantified by calculating the Euclidean distance difference between the target and actual positions.
 A simple linear regression model was used to analyze the correlation between walking speed on tracking accuracy.